Jchristian27/the-life-changing-magic-of-tidying-up-notes/README.md

 #### Make tidying a special event, not a chore
 - Tidying is a special event, don't do it every day.
 - The work of tidying should be completed once and for all within a single period of time.
 - There are two types of tidying: Daily tidying and special event tidying.
-Daily tidying, which consists of using something putting it back where it belongs, will always be part of our lives as long as we need to use clothes, books, writing materials, and so on.
+Daily tidying, which consists of using something and putting it back where it belongs, will always be part of our lives as long as we need to use clothes, books, writing materials, and so on.
 Special event tidying, which is the process of putting your house in order, should be a one and done event.
 - Without putting your house in order, any attempt to tidy on a daily basis is doomed to failure.
 Conversely, once you have put your house in order, tidying will be reduced to the very simple task of putting things back where they belong (which will become an unconscious habit over time).
 - Once you have experienced the powerful impact of a perfectly ordered space, you will never return to clutter.
 - Your goal is clearly in sight.
 The moment you have put everything in its place, you have crossed the finish line.
 You only have to decide where to put things once.